Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 This is the content which I'd like to be shown:
 * in the page
+and
 * in the excerpt
 <!--more-->

-Let's get on with the rest of the article.....
+Let's get on with the rest of the article in the page only.....
 ```
+{% endraw %}

 #### Thanks

 This content was inspired by